svalinn/parastell/README.md

 If you do not have a Coreform Cubit license, you may be able to get one through [Cubit Learn](https://coreform.com/products/coreform-cubit/free-meshing-software/) at no cost.

 ## Executing ParaStell Scripts with YAML Input
-While ParaStell can imported as a module to make use of its Python API, each ParaStell class has a corresponding command-line executable to alternatively call ParaStell functionality via command line.
-These executables use a YAML configuration file as a command-line argument to define input parameters.
+While ParaStell can imported as a module to make use of its Python API, ParaStell also has an executable to alternatively call functionality via command line.
+This executable uses a YAML configuration file as a command-line argument to define input parameters.

 To make use of this feature, add the ParaStell `executables` directory to your `PATH` by adding a line similar to the following to your `.bashrc` file: